$136.00 Buy It Now

 Most digital cameras offer several white balance presets, such as daylight, cloudy, tungsten, fluorescent, and flash.
 Additionally, many cameras allow you to manually set the white balance to match the specific lighting conditions of your scene.
 Experimenting with different white balance settings can help you achieve the desired color rendition in your photos.

-See also Can you take digital camera airplane
+See also What digital camera lens reviews

 Presets Lighting Conditions